 Where to park?
 The Cliffs of Moher Carp is located directly opposite the visitor centre.
 It cost 6 euro per adult (4 euro for a student) to park there, this, however, includes admission into the visitor’s centre.
 Children under 16 can visit the visitor centre for FREE.

 The Cliffs of Moher Tips and Advice

 I originally wrote this post back in 2017 and frequently find myself updating it as I receive more and more questions about the cliffs.
 That is why I have decided to add this section to the post.
 It will cover the unpredictable Irish weather, what to wear, opening times and more.

-Preparing for the Irish Weather and what to wear to the Cliffs of Moher: The photo above was taken on a different day.
+Preparing for the Cliffs of Moher Weather: The photo above was taken on a different day.
 Truth is the Irish weather is unpredictable.
 All I can say is plan ahead, check the weather before you go and bring some layers just in case.
 It may look like a nice sunny day, but Ireland’s weather is always changing, and you never know when the rain may decide to show up.
 The Cliffs are also a magnet for windy conditions.

 Due to Ireland being known for having 4 seasons in one day.
 I have put together a packing list to help you decide what to bring on your trip to Ireland.